Shababeek/Interactions/Documentation/Interactables/Grabable.md

 }
 ```

-For complete API documentation, see [ScriptingReference.md](../ScriptingReference/Readme.md).
+For complete API documentation, see *Scripting Reference (coming soon)*.

 ---